 such as hot flashes

-In foods, evening primrose oil is used as a dietary source of essential fatty acids
+In foods, the oil from evening primrose is used as a source of essential fatty acids

-In manufacturing, evening primrose oil is used in soaps and cosmetics
+In manufacturing, the oil from evening primrose is used in soaps and cosmetics

-In Britain, evening primrose oil used to be approved for treating eczema
+In Britain, evening primrose used to be approved for treating eczema

-.
-However, the Medicines Control Agency (MCA), the British equivalent of the US Food and Drug Administration (FDA), withdrew the licenses for evening primrose oil products marketed as prescription drug products for these uses.
+pain.
+However, the Medicines Control Agency (MCA), which is the British equivalent of the US Food and Drug Administration (FDA), withdrew the licenses for evening primrose products marketed as prescription drug products for these uses.
 The licenses were withdrawn because the agency concluded that there is not enough evidence that they are effective.
-The manufacturer disagrees, but it hasn't published studies yet to prove the effectiveness of evening primrose for these uses.
+The manufacturer disagreed, but it hasn't published studies yet to prove the effectiveness of evening primrose for these uses.

 after 6 months of treatment.